My Quiet Kitchen

 You'll need 2 mixing bowls and a standard 12-cup muffin pan to make the recipe.
 A cooling rack is also helpful.

-Store muffins in an airtight container at room temperature for up to 2 days or refrigerated for up to 6 days.
+Store the muffins in an airtight container at room temperature for up to 2 days or refrigerated for up to 5 days.

-I hope you love these easy and healthy pumpkin muffins as much as we do.
+I hope you love these healthier vegan pumpkin muffins as much as we do.
 If you try the recipe be sure to give it a star rating and comment below to let us know!

 Author: Lori Rasmussen, My Quiet Kitchen

-You'll love these healthy oat flour pumpkin muffins.
-They're vegan, generously spiced, and so easy to prepare.
+You'll love these healthy vegan pumpkin muffins.
+They're moist and tender and generously spiced.
 Perfect for breakfast, snacks, AND dessert!
 Also gluten-free and made without oil, soy, or coconut.
 Use seed butter instead of almond butter and omit the walnuts to make them nut-free.

 Servings: 12 muffins